rlivingsus/misc/standaloneBooks.md

 - Taylor, Jodi: Just One Damned Thing After Another
 - Taylor, Steven: The Psychology of Pandemics
 - Tchaikovsky, Adrian: 1) Empire in Back and Gold; Ogres; THE FINAL ARCHITECTURE: 1)Shards of Earth, 2)Eyes of the Void
+- Tesh, Emily: THE GREENHOLLOW DUOLOGY: 1)Silver in the Wood,
 - Thames, Elizabeth: Meet the Frugalwoods
 - The Talent Code: Greatness isnt born.
 Its grown
 - Thompson, Eldon: Unbowed: A Kronus Tale (kindle)